ipierago/guildfi-unity-poc/README.md

 ## To Build Unity

+You need to build the Unity project and deploy bundles to the CDN.

-Open unity/guildfi-unity-poc-alpha in Unity and build to WebGL to public/unity/guildfi-unity-poc-alpha.
+1. Open unity/guildfi-unity-poc-alpha in Unity
+2. Build to WebGL to public/unity/guildfi-unity-poc-alpha (this will also build bundles)
+3. Windows->Asset Management->Adressables->Groups->Build to CCD

 ## To debug